Introduction to Predictive Analytics

 Working with Predictive Analytics

 Predictive analytics consists of advanced analytics and decision optimization.
 Advanced analytics is studying data from the past to project future actions related to specific issues of the organization.
-It uses statistical, mathematical, and many other algorithms that are complex in nature, and from this analysis, the result is taken as insight to determine the actions to achieve optimal results.
+It uses statistical, mathematical, and many other complex algorithms, and from this analysis, the result is taken as insight to determine the actions to achieve optimal results.
 The actions derived along with the necessary information are provided to the system or analysts for implementation.
 It improves decision-making by measuring the uncertainties, which enable proactive risk management.
 By using predictive analytics in operation systems, organizations are able to achieve cost reduction, improvement in process, and an increase in revenue.

 Advantages of Predictive Analytics